 "I wouldn't say that," he answered truthfully, "but I found out from Quirrell that he'd kept me alive, chanting the counter curse to Quirrell's curse, during that Quidditch game.
 And he was a friend of my mum, back when they were students here."

 Neville looked at him in surprise.

 "Yeah.
-I talked to him, last term, just before we had to leave for the holidays," Harry told him.
-"He said he might tell me about my mum... what she was like, you know -- if I did better in Potions.
-But I guess I made a mess of it today..."
+I talked to him last term, just before we had to leave for the holidays," Harry told him.
+"He said he might tell me about my mum... what she was like, you know – if I did better in Potions.
+But then I made a mess of it today..."